jkunnum1/jkunnum1.github.io/README.md

 # jkunnum1.github.io
-#this is a work in progress but by the end, but the goal is a tic-tac-toe game
+# this is a two player tic tac toe game